Lily Detty sings the National Anthem at Roughriders game

 A cute rendition of the National Anthem happened this weekend at the Roughriders game.

-Lily Davis gave one of the most memorable moments at the Wes Banco Arena this Friday night on the regular season finale of the West Virginia Roughriders.
+Lily Detty gave one of the most memorable moments at the Wes Banco Arena this Friday night on the regular season finale of the West Virginia Roughriders.

 The Roughriders won Friday night 54-0 over the Carolina Cowboyz, finishing the season undefeated.